Happiness is... sunshine, a model, and an X20!

 Introduction

-During each cycle, Ethos reads the current stick positions converts them into servo channel commands.
+Central to Ethos, as in other R/C operating systems, is a sequence of steps repeated several times a second - that's fast enough to make your servos respond smoothly.
+During each cycle, Ethos reads the stick positions and converts them into channel commands.
 These are then sent to the RF module for transmission.

-The graphic below shows the main processes during each cycle:
+The graphic below shows the main processes:

-There are two key processes:
+There are two key processes going on:

 The ability to consider control logic and geometry separately is one of the great strengths of Ethos.
 Don't worry if this doesn't make much sense yet - it will 'click' when you start to program your models.